 The second study was an extension of the first, this time finding a similar correlation in happy (but not sad) responses in the VMPFC to various levels of severity of anhedonia (the Fawcett-Clarke Pleasure Scale measures for this).
 Again, the VMPFC had to work harder to process happy thoughts.
 Those with severe anhedonia also had weaker responses in the striatal regions.
 Clearly, the front and back ends of the brain were having trouble talking to each other.
 Whether the primary failure was in the VMPFC or whether the VMPFC was compensating for deficiencies in the striatal and other areas remains to be seen.

 Dr Keedwell, however, cautioned this writer that meds that work solely on the dopamine system may be "too alerting" for some patients, while drugs such as amphetamines can be positively dangerous.
-Moreover, he pointed out, when it comes to antidepressants SSRIs don’t simply operate in a vacuum.
-Serotonin may indirectly influence dopamine pathways.
-Nevertheless, he did volunteer that further advances in imaging and pharmacogenomics might help us to understand individual differences in antidepressant response.
+Moreover, he pointed out that serotonin antidepressants may indirectly influence dopamine pathways.
+Further advances in imaging and pharmacogenomics may help us understand individual differences in antidepressant response.